 Generally speaking, compared to an FHA loan, a conventional loan offers slightly less strict property condition requirements, but requires a higher credit score, and sometimes a larger down payment.

-There are numerous additional loan options out there, including VA loans for veterans, USDA loans for homes in rural areas, ARMs (adjustable rate mortgages), stated income loans, hard money loans, 15 year loan as opposed to 30, and the list goes on and on...
+There are numerous additional loan options out there, including VA loans for veterans, USDA loans for homes in rural areas, ARMs (adjustable rate mortgages), stated income loans, hard money loans, 15 or 20 year loan as opposed to that traditional 30, and the list goes on and on...